thevickypedia/Jarvis/README.md

     </details>

 ### Simulation Setup [Optional]
-Jarvis can execute [offline compatible](https://github.com/thevickypedia/Jarvis/blob/master/jarvis/modules/offline/compatibles.py) tasks as a simulation to test the required functions and send an email with the results.
-Uses a `simulation.yaml` file as source which should be stored within the directory `fileio`
+Jarvis can execute tasks as a simulation to test the required functions and send an email with the results.
+> This feature requires a `simulation.yaml` file which should be stored within the `fileio` directory.

 <details>
 <summary><strong><i>Setup Instructions</i></strong></summary>